esvhd/notes/ubuntu/ubuntu_16.04.md

 Run script in `~/bin/list_kernels.sh`.
 Find a kernel with `ii` tag at the beginning of the line, these are safe to remove.
 Also make sure to **never** remove a kernel currently in use!

+* rc: means it has already been removed.
+* ii: means installed, eligible for removal.
+* iU: DON’T REMOVE.
+It means not installed, but queued for install in apt.

 ```
 sudo dpkg --purge kernel-image-name
 ```